 Particulate matter is the major cause of reduced visibility in many parts of the United States.
-Figure 2a provides an example of reduced visibility due to particulate pollution recorded by our WebCam site in Newark.
+Figure 2a provides an example of reduced visibility due to particulate pollution recorded by the New Jersey Department of Environmental Protection's (NJDEP) visibility camera in Newark that shows the New York City skyline.
 Figure 2b is an example of a day with low particulate pollution and good visibility.
-The backdrop is the New York City sky-line.
 Airborne particles can also impact vegetation and aquatic ecosystems, and can cause damage to paints and building materials.
-More information is provided in the Regional Haze section of this report.
+More information regarding NJDEP's visibility efforts is provided in the Regional Haze section of this report.

-Figure 1 Size of PM{2.5} Particle Compared to a Human Hair
+Figure 1 Size of PM{2.5} Particulate Compared to a Human Hair

-PM 2.5 Particle Graphics Courtesy of the US Department of Energy
+PM{2.5} Particulate Graphics Courtesy of the US Department of Energy